 - Bug In Plan

-A RDD or RED incident is pretty easy to ‘clean up’ unless it was a dirty bomb detonation.
+An RDD or RED incident is pretty easy to ‘clean up’ unless it was a dirty bomb detonation.
 You just need to shield and remove the radioactive isotope from any vulnerable area.
-If it was dirty bomb was used, the area will likely be cordoned off and not accessible for a long period of time due to the isotope dispersal.
+If a dirty bomb was used, the area will likely be cordoned off and not accessible for a long period of time due to the isotope dispersal.
 Radiation will continue to be present at the location of the blast long into the future.